DestinationsEurope

 The line was simply insane!

-Apparently, we were the only people in Munich who didn’t know about this place and, even worse, I was apparently the only one who found it insane to wait so much in line to get an ice cream.
+Apparently, we were the only people in Munich who didn’t know about this place and, even worse, I was apparently the only one who thought it’s insane to wait so much in line to get an ice cream.

 We had to wait 15 minutes to get our ice creams, but I have to admit that it was well worth it.
 They were so good that I even forgot to take a picture before devouring them.